Beyond the Realm of Conscience

-Beyond the Realm of Conscience is a 2009 Hong Kong television series.
+Beyond the Realm of Conscience is a 2009 Hong Kong television period drama serial.
 Produced by Mui Siu-ching, the serial is one of two TVB productions to celebrate along with the channel's 42nd anniversary, the other being Born Rich.
 The drama aired five days a week on the TVB network with 45-minute episodes starting 19 October 2009.
-It stars Charmaine Sheh, Tavia Yeung, Moses Chan and Kevin Cheng as the main leads.
+It stars Charmaine Sheh, Tavia Yeung, Moses Chan, Kevin Cheng, Susanna Kwan and Michelle Yim as the main leads.

 Set in the latter years of the Tang dynasty, Beyond the Realm of Conscience tells the story of palace maid Lau Sam-ho and her relations in the Imperial Palace, beginning with her experiences in the Imperial Household Bureau (尚宮局).
 The series title roughly means "Plots in the Palace" and is a play on the phrase (攻心計), a homonym which roughly means "Plots that target and attack the heart".